svanderbleek/the-working-programmers-guide-to-working-programs/README.md

   * VST-Floyd: A separation logic tool to verify correctness of C programs https://www.cs.princeton.edu/~appel/papers/VST-Floyd.pdf
   * A Completely Verified Realistic Bootstrap Compiler
   * A Verified Compiler for an Impure Functional Language http://adam.chlipala.net/papers/ImpurePOPL10/ImpurePOPL10.pdf
+  * A Certified Type-Preserving Compiler from Lambda Calculus to Assembly Language
 * rewrite
   * On Constructor Rewrite Systems and the Lambda-Calculus